ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 end
 ```

+!!!note
+    By default the deviation between data and model moments is obtained by rescaling the difference between the two with data means of each moment.
+For instance, if one targets the time-series of the cross-sectional skewness of the distribution of income growth, the differences in each year would be scaled by the time-series average of the cross-sectional skewness (clearly, if one targets just a moment the mean is the moment itself).
+The user can change this by writing a mode-specific `mdiff` function (see related code in `estimation.jl`).

 ## [Estimation](@id Example.Estimation)

 After defining an estimation setup and a structure supplying numerical settings, one can perform the estimation as follows.
 After checking 100 points in the global phase, a local minimization takes place using the Nelder-Mead algorithm, stated from the 10 global points with the lowest objective function values.

+!!!note
+    In this example we use the default weighting matrix - which is the unitary matrix - but the user can change this by defining a a mode-specific `default_weight_matrix` function (see related code in `estimation.jl`) or by passing their preferred weighting matrix via the keyword argument `Wmat` in `estimation`.

 ```@example
 using OptimizationOptimJL